bavornkiet/A2C-DQN-DoodleJump/README.md

 - **Python**: Version 3.10+ is recommended.
 - **Package Manager**: Miniconda or pip must be installed on your machine.
-- **PyTorch**: Install the version compatible with your CUDA setup.
-Find the appropriate installation command [here](https://pytorch.org/get-started/previous-versions/).

 ### Installation